Whether your goal is to become a bookkeeper or your eyes are set on the CPA license, admission into the best accounting programs can be competitive.

 To become licensed as a Certified Management Accountant, you will need to hold a Bachelor’s degree from an accredited school, as well as two years of professional experience.

-Knowledge of economics, statistics and financial accounting is also necessary in order to pass the two-part CMA exam.
+Knowledge of economics, statistics and financial accounting is also necessary in order to pass the CMA exam.

 Master’s Degree in Accounting or Taxation